Not just dental care. Dental Caring.

-As our office begins a staged reopening, we want to assure you that the health and safety of our patients and staff comes first.
+As our office operates during these unprecedented times, we want to assure you that the health and safety of our patients and staff comes first.
 Please be patient with us as we all adjust to the new normal of dental care.

 Dentistry presents a challenge to airborne infection control due to the creation of aerosols.
 Aerosols that are created routinely by dental handpieces or hygiene ultrasonic cleaners used in the mouth can remain in the air for up to 3 hours.
 As such, we have implemented changes to minimize this risk in the event that one of our patients is an asymptomatic virus carrier.

 Dental procedures, wherever possible, will be done with the use of a rubber dam or similar device that creates a barrier between the patient’s saliva and the spray of the handpiece.
 Procedures such as crown preparations, which cannot be done with a rubber dam will be scheduled for times when the room will not be in use afterward, such as before lunch and at the end of the day.

 We have installed strong multilayered air filters in each room that draw air through a series of HEPA filters and then through a UV-C chamber that kills microorganisms.
 We feel confident that these state-of-the-art additions to our infection control protocols will provide a safe environment for you and allow us to focus on your oral health.

 We will look a little different.
 We will be wearing surgical caps, long barrier gowns, professionally-fitted respirators and face shields.
 Be patient with us as we adjust; this extra PPE is uncomfortable and makes it more difficult for us to see and breathe.
 All dental staff will be changing masks, shields and clinical gowns between every patient to reduce the risk of cross-contamination.